BikramMondal5/Edubyte/README.md

 ## 🤝 Contributing
 Contributions are welcome!
 Feel free to open an issue or submit a pull request to enhance Edubyte.

-**Present Contributors (In alphabetical order)**: Ashmita Ray, Ashutosh Singh, Modhura Banerjee, Upolobdhi Karmakar
+**Present Contributors (In alphabetical order)**: 1. `Ashmita Ray, Technical Documentation Designer`, 2. `Ashutosh Singh, Ideate`, 3. `Bikram Mondal, Ideate, Speaker & Development`4. `Modhura Banerjee, Technical Documentation Designer`, 4. `Upolobdhi Karmakar, Ideate & Speaker`.

 ## 📜 License
 This project is licensed under the `MIT License`.
 See the [LICENSE](LICENSE) file for more details.